intel-lab-lkp/linux/Documentation/dev-tools/checkpatch.rst

       - The email subaddresses do not match.
       - The email comments do not match.

+  **COMMITTER_SIGN_OFF_MISMATCH**
+    When checking a Git commit, the final Signed-off-by: line does not match the commit's committer.
+The person committing a patch should add their own Signed-off-by: line last.

   **MISSING_SIGN_OFF**
     The patch is missing a Signed-off-by line.
 A signed-off-by line should be added according to Developer's certificate of